soroswap/docs/01-concepts/02-design-decisions/02-analizing_uniswapv2_pair_contract.md

 ## SafeMath: Included!
-In Solidity: The SafeMath library validates if an arithmetic operation would result in an integer overflow/underflow.
-If it would, the library throws an exception, effectively reverting the transaction.
+In Solidity, the SafeMath library is used to validate arithmetic operations and prevent integer overflow/underflow.
+Should such a situation arise, the library throws an exception, which effectively reverts the transaction.

+In Rust, we can achieve similar functionality by activating the overflow check flag with the following code during the compilation process:

-In Rust we can throw a panic by activating the [overflow check](https://doc.rust-lang.org/rustc/codegen-options/index.html#overflow-checks) flag with
+In Rust, we can achieve a similar level of protection by enabling the [overflow check](https://doc.rust-lang.org/rustc/codegen-options/index.html#overflow-checks) flag during the compilation process with the following code:
 ```
 [profile.release]
 overflow-checks = true
 ```

-when compilling the code.
+Additionally, we use an overflow-safe implementation of functions `checked_add`, `checked_mul`, `checked_div`, and `checked_sub`.
+You can explore these functions and test their functionality in this repository: (https://github.com/esteblock/overflow-soroban/)

 Also we have overflow-safe functions `checked_add`, `checked_mul`, `checked_div` and `checked_sub`

 You can check and test these tecniques in the following repo: https://github.com/esteblock/overflow-soroban/

-Conclusion: Soroswap will avoid overflows by the tecniques above.
+In conclusion, Soroswap prevents overflows by leveraging these techniques.
 ___

-However, as we are using i128, that is a signed integer type, underflow won't happen... instead we will have negative numbers.
+It is worth noting that since we are using i128, a signed integer type, underflows will not occur as they would simply result in negative numbers.
+However, to ensure the integrity of our calculations, we've implemented checks where necessary.
+For instance:
-Hence, this kind of checks are put in place when needed:
 ```rust
 fn put_reserve_a(e: &Env, amount: i128) {
     if amount < 0 {